apacheignite/documentation/web-console/demo-mode.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Importing a domain model from a database" }
+  "title": "Importing a Domain Model From a Database" }
 [/block]